 - Tutor to facilitate discussion on range of purposes for warm-ups (physiological, social, cognitive, skill specific preparation).
-To include the role of warm-ups to prime athletes/learners for the session to come, and as an opportunity to bring previous learning back into their minds. - 2.
-Tutor to facilitate discussion as a reminder of the basic principles behind 'games with aims' and then to get students in two groups to plan a canoe and kayak warm-up/introductory session, which is a 'game with an aim'. - 3.
-Students to deliver their planned canoe or kayak warm-up/introductory session to the other group. - 4.
-Tutor to facilitate discussion at the end of each session to discuss the 'game with an aim' and how it shaped a skill, promoted adaptation within that skill and required perception-action coupling.

-In addition, tutor to get groups to 'decide' where they would progress the session and why.
+To include the role of warm-ups to prime athletes/learners for the session to come, and as an opportunity to bring previous learning back into their minds. - Tutor to facilitate discussion as a reminder of the basic principles behind 'games with aims' and then to get students, in small groups, to plan a warm-up/introductory session, which is a 'game with an aim'. - 3.
+Students to deliver their planned warm-up/introductory session to the other groups. - 4.
+Tutor to facilitate discussion at the end of each session to discuss the 'game with an aim' and how it shaped a skill, promoted adaptation within that skill and required perception-action coupling. - In addition, Tutor to get groups to 'decide' where they would progress the session and why.
 Recapping on some of the coach decision-making methods that will have supported the decision.

 Session Title: Information Gathering - Skill and Learner Observation

 Session Number: 4

 Time: 45-minutes

-Venue: Classroom and Water
+Venue: Water

-Craft: Canoe and/or Kayak
+Craft: Stand Up Paddleboard